yubrajbhoi/termux-python/Doc/library/decimal.rst

    .. versionchanged:: 3.11
       :meth:`localcontext` now supports setting context attributes through the use of keyword arguments.

+.. function:: IEEEContext(bits)

+   Return a context object initialized to the proper values for one of the IEEE interchange formats.
+The argument must be a multiple of 32 and less than :const:`IEEE_CONTEXT_MAX_BITS`.

+   .. versionadded:: 3.14

 New contexts can also be created using the :class:`Context` constructor described below.
 In addition, the module provides three pre-made contexts: